Chapter 8.24

 A. Alarm businesses operating in the city shall:

-1. Attempt to verify every alarm signal, except a duress or holdup alarm activation, before requesting a police response to an alarm signal; and
+1. Attempt to verify every alarm signal, except in the case of a duress, fire, medical, or holdup alarm activation, before requesting a response to an alarm signal; and

-2. Communicate verified cancellations of alarm dispatch requests to the police.
+2. Communicate verified cancellations of alarm dispatch requests to the police or fire department.

 B. When any person notifies the department or any employee thereof of an alarm activation from an alarm business, they shall state the following information: